 Spray Bottles Have No Place in Animal Training

-Spraying naughty dogs with a water bottle has been used for decades.
+Spraying a dog with water to curb unwanted behavior has been used for decades.
 Cats are lumped into this punishment-based technique too; they’re often sprayed for scratching furniture or climbing on countertops.
-Dogs are sprayed for anything their owners find inappropriate.
+Dog spraying is employed by owners for any behavior they find inappropriate.
 But does spraying your dog with water work?

-It’s a new day, and we have newer and very effective ways to discourage undesirable animal behavior, so throw away that spray bottle!
+Does dog spraying work?
+Maybe temporarily, but it’s a new day.
+We now know that training your dog with negative techniques such as dog spraying can do a lot of harm.
+Fortunately, we have newer and very effective ways to discourage undesirable animal behavior, so throw away that spray bottle!

 Does Spraying a Dog or Cat With Water Work?

-Nope, spraying your dog with water does not work.
-Now, it may seem like the behavior has stopped, but punishment provides a temporary result.
-When working with dog training clients, some spray their puppies for mouthing, yet their arms are covered in scratches.
+Nope, training your dog by spraying it with water does not work.
+When working with dog training clients, trainers have witnessed some who spray their puppies for mouthing, yet their arms are covered in scratches.
+Spraying the dog with water was not helping.
 One client sprayed her cats whenever they clawed her furniture.
 She had two massive water bottles in each room to deter this behavior, and she squirted them numerous times during our 1-hour consultation.
 Unfortunately, every piece of her cloth furniture was scratched down to the foam with shredded cloth strings dangling.
-Spraying a dog or cat with a spray bottle does not work.
+So, does cat or dog spraying work?
+Clearly, it does not.

 Punishment does not teach your dog (or cat) what to do instead of scratch furniture, bark, dig, etc. Squirting your dog with a water bottle may stop the behavior temporarily.
 However, this punishment teaches your dog to practice the undesired behavior when you and the water bottle are not present.
 Think about it this way: When you receive a speeding ticket, it’s effective punishment, but only temporarily.
 After a few days, you resume your lead foot behavior, but remember to slow down when approaching the area in which you were ticketed.
 When police are no longer present, you begin speeding through the area again.